Drakolis/drakolis.github.io/README.md

 # Work With Me
+## Who am I
+Hi, I am Mika.
+I am the Techinal Systems Architect and Product Chaos Stabilizer you have been looking for.
+With 10+ years across startups and scale-ups, I lead with depth, design for resilience, and coach people into their best.
+If you’re building something that doesn’t have a name yet, I’m the one who helps it take form.

 ## What I Do
+I help visionary teams turn ambiguity into architecture.
+Whether it's an undefined product, a chaotic system, or a team without direction, I step in where clarity is missing and build what's needed—code, systems, or mindsets.

+I build what others can’t yet see.
+I specialize in translating ambiguous vision into resilient systems, coaching high-performing teams, and stabilizing chaos at critical moments.
+Whether in early-stage startups or scale-ups, I act as a systems architect, strategic translator, and builder of the previously unbuildable.

 I solve high-level, complex challenges that haven’t been done before—across systems, products, and strategy.
 I’m at my best when I’m shaping something new, not optimizing what already exists.